 "What Has Congress Done?" with Stephen Ansolabehere and Maxwell Palmer.
 2016.
 Governing in a Polarized Age: Elections, Parties, and Political Representation in America, eds.
 Alan S. Gerber and Eric Schickler.
 New York: Cambridge University Press.

-"'Descended from Immigrants and Revolutionists': How Immigrant Background Shapes Representation in Congress" with James Feigenbaum and Maxwell Palmer.
+"'Descended from Immigrants and Revolutionists': How Immigrant Background Shapes Legislative Behavior in Congress" with James Feigenbaum and Maxwell Palmer.
 HKS Working Paper No. RWP19-028.

 "Bayesian Instrumental Variables Estimation with Relaxations of the Exclusion Restriction" with Michael Gill and Arman Sabbaghi.